Sustainability

 PTT’s Human Rights Management Process

-The PTT Group Human Rights Management System was developed in 2015 and formalized as the PTT Group Human Rights Management Guideline.
-It serves as the framework for managing human rights issues related to the PTT Group's business operations.
-This guideline encompasses all activities that could potentially affect human rights across all value chain.
+The PTT Group Human Rights Management System was developed in 2015 and formalized through the creation of the PTT Group Human Rights Management Guideline.
+This guideline serves as the official framework for managing human rights issues related to the operations of PTT and its subsidiaries.
+It covers all activities across the company's value chain that may have potential human rights impacts, ensuring that human rights considerations are integrated throughout the business.

 Indicators